-Georgia cogongrass facts as of 2021:
+Georgia cogongrass facts as of 2022:

-- This marked the 15th year the Georgia Forestry Commission has held the lead role in the cogongrass detection and eradication program. - The Georgia Forestry Commission will continue to treat new cogongrass detections for landowners at no cost. - All cogongrass spots continue to be monitored and treated annually until eradicated. - Workshops, presentations, field days, etc. continue to be delivered to further educate Georgians about identifying and controlling invasive species.
-Twenty-one landowner programs were conducted delivering the cogongrass message to landowners and natural resource professionals.
-Many more programs were delivered by our task force partners. - 86% of the total number of spots are negative (yr.
+- This marked the 16th year the Georgia Forestry Commission has held the lead role in the cogongrass detection and eradication program. - The Georgia Forestry Commission will continue to treat new cogongrass detections for landowners at no cost. - All cogongrass spots continue to be monitored and treated annually until eradicated. - Workshops, presentations, field days, etc. continue to be delivered to further educate Georgians about identifying and controlling invasive species.
+Thirty-three landowner programs, workshops, and field days were conducted, delivering the cogongrass message to more than 66,350 landowners and natural resource professionals.
+Many more programs were delivered by our task force partners. - 87% of the total number of spots are negative (yr.
 1, yr.
-2, or eradicated). - 76% of the total cogongrass acreage is negative. - The average size cogongrass spot is between 0.10 and 0.25 acres.
-The largest spot treated in 2021 was 5.0 acres. - One hundred fifty-six (156) new detections in 2021 was the largest single year total since the program began. - Seventy-two counties have had positive cogongrass detections.
-Thirty-four of 72 cogongrass counties are now negative.
+2, or eradicated). - 80% of the total cogongrass acreage is negative. - The average size cogongrass spot is between 0.10 and 0.25 acres.
+The largest new spot treated in 2022 was 2.5 acres. - One hundred fifty-two (152) new detections in 2022 was the second largest single year total since the program began. - Seventy-three counties have had positive cogongrass detections.
+Thirty-four of 73 cogongrass counties are now negative.